unconst/BitTensor/README.md

 </ul>

-As an aside, the idea of learning represenations in context, by attempting to predict the future or the past, was nicely described by John Rupert Firth in 1957 with the following quip: "you shall know a word by the company it keeps".
-It could be argued that the human mind is contantly attempting to do the same, namely, constructing a representation of the world which allows us to predict the future from the present -- a useful task for any organism.
+As an aside, the idea of learning representations in context, by attempting to predict the future or the past, was nicely described by John Rupert Firth in 1957 with the following quip: "you shall know a word by the company it keeps".
+It could be argued that the human mind is constantly attempting to do the same, namely, constructing a representation of the world which allows us to predict the future from the present -- a useful task for any organism.

 ### Incentives